jshub/.github/profile/README.md

 submitted JavaScript to the European Computer Manufacturers Associacion (ECMA), with the goal of creating a unified standard for the language.
-This standard has since been running under the name ECMAScript, which was adopted in version 6 in 2015 (ES6 or ES2015);
+This standard has since been running under the name ECMAScript, which was adopted in version 6 in 2015 (ES6 or ES2015).

 ECMAScript is a general purpose, cross platform, vendor-neutral programming language.
-The standard includes the language syntax, semantics, and libraries and complementary technologies that support the language
+The standard includes the language syntax, semantics, and libraries and complementary technologies that support the language.